just4fun/hexo-blog/source/_posts/use-immutable-js-in-react-application.md

 }
 ```

-We could even generalize an implementation based on shallow equality (cause React will invoke this function pretty often, so the implementation has to be fast) and mix it into components.
+We could even generalize an implementation based on shallow equality (cause React will invoke this function pretty **OFTEN**, so the implementation has to be **FAST**) and mix it into components.
 In fact, React already provides such implementation: [PureRenderMixin](https://facebook.github.io/react/docs/pure-render-mixin.html).

 ## Issue